CypressNorth/statamic-bulk-editor/README.md

 The Bulk Edit action will only appear if the entries you've selected use the same blueprint.
 - Prevents editing fields that have the same name but different purposes depending on the blueprint

+The Settings page exposes internal field names and is generally not fit for client use.
+- Consider restricting the Bulk Editor utilities page to Super Users, only